 To determine if you need key person insurance, take a good look at your business.
 Does it have certain irreplaceable key people whose contributions are crucial to its success?
 Without those key people, would the business likely collapse?
 If so, it would be wise to consider purchasing key person insurance.

 How Much Key Person Coverage Does Your Business Need?

 The amount of key person insurance to purchase for your business will be determined by balancing the financial needs of your company against the amount of the premiums.
 As with any other life insurance policy, the greater the face amount, the higher the premiums.
 Term policies typically have lower premiums than whole or variable life insurance policies.

 To gauge the amount of key person insurance to purchase, consider how much it would take for the business to survive until the key person could be replaced and get back on its feet.
 As a general guideline, buy as much key person insurance as your business can afford.

 Shop Around for Key Person Insurance

 It pays to shop around for a key person insurance policy.
 Compare quotes on different policies ranging from $100,000 to $1 million.
-Our knowledgeable agent at [bf_ins field=company_name] in [bf_ins field=city], [bf_ins field=state] can help you find a key person insurance policy that will fit your budget and address the short-term cash needs of your business should the unexpected death of a key person occur.
+Our knowledgeable agent at Pen-Ex: A Villanova Insurance Partners Company in King of Prussia, Pennsylvania can help you find a key person insurance policy that will fit your budget and address the short-term cash needs of your business should the unexpected death of a key person occur.